- Respiratory Mechanics

 - Drugs Mentioned In This Article

 Overview of Mechanical Ventilation

-Mechanical ventilation can be noninvasive, involving various types of face masks, or invasive, involving endotracheal intubation (see Endotracheal tubes).
+Mechanical ventilation can be noninvasive, involving various types of face masks, or invasive, involving endotracheal intubation (see Tracheal Intubation).
 Selection and use of appropriate techniques require an understanding of respiratory mechanics.

 Normal inspiration generates negative intrapleural pressure, which creates a pressure gradient between the atmosphere and the alveoli, resulting in air inflow.
 In mechanical ventilation, the pressure gradient results from increased (positive) pressure of the air source.